Louise222/Bachelor-Thesis/README.md

 - Some of the data and code used in this paper comes from Cousera Online Course: Machine Learning, Andrew Ng.
 - The algorithm of kernel PCA is created by Ambarish Jash.
+- The algorithm of SVM in Chapter 4 relies on LIBSVM package.

 © Yingjie Cao 2016 All Rights reserved.